Skip to main content

 Intermediate: The student communicates with sentences and some connected sentences while expressing and elaborating on basic needs.
 The learner controls the language with enough accuracy to be understood by one accustomed to dealing with language learners.
 Example: “I need winter gloves because my hands are cold.”

 Advanced: The student communicates in various time frames in extended, organized, paragraph-length discourse to respond to and resolve problems.
-The learner controls the language sufficiently enough to interact effectively with someone unaccustomed to dealing with language learners.
+The learner controls the language sufficiently to interact effectively with someone unaccustomed to dealing with language learners.
 Example: “If gloves are on sale when I get my next paycheck, I might go get a pair to keep my hands warm.”

 As students acquire language skills, they will progress through these proficiency levels with varying degrees of language control, expanding the range of listeners with whom they will be able to communicate.
 Students in the Novice and Intermediate levels, in particular, will tend to make many errors in their communication; this is normal.
 In general, students communicating at the Novice level will be comprehensible only to very sympathetic listeners, such as teachers and fellow language learners.
 As students move into the Intermediate level, they become more comprehensible to sympathetic listeners in a wider range of situations, and their expanding skills should afford them the ability to sometimes be understood by some native speakers.
 By the time they reach Advanced proficiency, students should have a higher degree of accuracy, and they should be largely comprehensible to most native speakers.